inigokintana/homelab-2-prod-ai-golden-path/README.md

 ```
 ├── 1-IaC: we choose kubernetes microK8S implementation as the neutral vendor platform to run differents POCs
-│   ├── AWS: TF/OpenTofu scripts to run it in AWS free tier t4g Ubuntu 22.04
+│   ├── AWS: TF/OpenTofu scripts to run it in AWS Ubuntu 22.04
 │   └── WSL2: steps/shell script how to install it locally in WSL2 - Ubuntu 22.04
 │   └── OVH-Hetzner: TF/OpenTofu scripts to run it in Hetzner Ubuntu 22.04 European provider
 ├── 2-mandatory-k8s-services: mandatory services to install in K8S